digideskio/grails-phraseapp/README.md

 *Attention: the whole Controller is not secured in any way! be sure to enable the access to this page only to Admins.*

 In this very simple console you can find:
-* a 'Downlaod' link that triggers the *download* of the latest saved translations from phraseapp, saves them on local file system, and updates all keys in the current server.
+* a 'Download' link that triggers the *download* of the latest saved translations from phraseapp, saves them on local file system, and updates all keys in the current server.
 The old version of each bundle file will be overwritten.
-* a 'Create' link that triggers the *creation* of the current situation *snapshot*.
-Something can go wrong at any time: It's usefull to have a save-point where you are sure that all translations were correct.
+* a 'Create' link that triggers the *creation* of a *snapshot* containing the current state of translations.
+Since something can go wrong at any time, it's useful to have a save-point where you are sure that all translations were correct.
 This operation creates a copy of all bundle files present in the configured folder into a subfolder.

-Then you got the list of all snapshots previously created, on which you can trigger these two operations:
+Then you have the list of all snapshots previously created, on which you can trigger these two operations:
 * 'Restore' a specific snapshot: like a time machine.
 All files present when the snapshot was created will replace the current ones.
-If you added another language to the list after the creation of the snapshot it will not be replaced.
+If you added another language to the list after the creation of the snapshot it will *not* be replaced.
 The snapshot will *not* be deleted after this operation.
 * 'Delete' a specific snapshot: when it's time to recover some space from the disk.